samthor/rippleJS/README.md

 Chrome, Safari, Firefox (all as of Dec 2014).
 Requires `classList`, so probably [only supports IE10+](http://caniuse.com/#feat=classlist).

-## Bower
+## Install

-Instead of using rippleJS directly, you can fetch it using Bower:
+Instead of using rippleJS directly, you can fetch it using Bower or NPM:

     $ bower install vanilla-ripplejs
+    $ npm install vanilla-ripplejs